rust-embedded/discovery/microbit/src/04-meet-your-hardware/microbit-v1.md

 - The `1951LN` is a tracking code, hence it might differ on your chip

-The product specification does of course contain a lot more useful information about the chip, for example that it is based on an ARM® Cortex™-M0 32 bit processor.
+The product specification does of course contain a lot more useful information about the chip, for example that it is based on an ARM® Cortex™-M0 32-bit processor.

 ### Arm?
 Cortex-M0?